wp-plugins/social-contact-display/readme.txt

 Check out a demo: <a href="http://demo.wp-creative.co.uk/social-contact-display-widget/">Here</a>

 A Pro version can also be purchased after installing the standard version.
 The changelog for the pro version is:

+= 3.3 =
+* Added new shortcode attributes for the social contact display widget - you can now create individual address's and display separate social media icon sets

 = 3.2 =
 * Google map is now interactive instead of static